coderefinery/social-coding/content/guide.md

   for licenses](https://cicero.xyz/v3/remark/0.14.0/github.com/coderefinery/social-coding/main/licensing-and-cakes.md/) is only linked and can be skipped and does not have to be discussed in detail.

-- Finally a brief section on code citations.
+- Then a brief section on code citations.
 It's good if you manage to start a discussion around this topic.

+- The "Sharing code and data" is meant to bring awareness about FAIRness and Open Science and to show how DOIs can be obtained for Git repositories.

 ## Hints